whg-training/statistics-course/Introduction_to_GWAS/practicals/PCA_practical/overview.md

 We'll also use `R` (we recommend [`RStudio`](https://www.rstudio.com)) to inspect and plot results.

-To get started, open a terminal window and make sure you are in the right directory:
+Open a terminal window and first make sure you are in the right directory:

 ```
 cd /path/to/PCA_practical
 ```

+**Note.** This should be the folder where [you downloaded the data](getting_setup.md).

 Also, in R / RStudio please set this directory as your current directory (either using the `setwd()` command or by using the menu option `Session`->`Set working directory`->`Choose Directory`).
 Like this: